The HFS Hub

 A brief introduction to the CrashPlan interface is available on our Getting Started with CrashPlan page.
 Extensive online support on using the CrashPlan app is available from the CrashPlan support pages.
 Common questions around the Oxford implementation of CrashPlan backup may be answered on our HFS FAQ page.

-Note: before you install Spectrum Protect on your computer you should register a nodename for it in the HFS Portal.
+Note: before you install Storage Protect on your computer you should register a nodename for it in the HFS Portal.

-If Spectrum Protect is not installed on your computer there will be an Install button in the Spectrum Protect section on the home screen of the HFS Hub.
-Click this button to start being stepped through the installation and setup of Spectrum Protect.
+If Storage Protect is not installed on your computer there will be an Install button in the Storage Protect section on the home screen of the HFS Hub.
+Click this button to start being stepped through the installation and setup of Storage Protect.

 HFS Hub Spectrum Protect node selection